Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Công an Nhân dânBáo Công an Nhân dân19/07/2025

-Immediately after the merger, the Department of Education and Training of Ho Chi Minh City assigned specific responsibilities to the Deputy Directors in charge of Region 2 (formerly Binh Duong) and Region 3 (formerly Ba Ria - Vung Tau ), directed the Quality Management Department to receive admission applications for the first grade, review parents' wishes, support students to transfer schools according to actual needs, and ensure that all students have suitable places to study.
+Immediately after the merger, the Department of Education and Training of Ho Chi Minh City assigned specific responsibilities to the Deputy Directors in charge of Region 2 (formerly Binh Duong) and Region 3 (formerly Ba Ria - Vung Tau ), directed the Quality Management Department to receive admission applications for the first level, review parents' wishes, support students to transfer schools according to actual needs, and ensure that all students have suitable places to study.

 One of the highlights of the new school year is the plan to introduce artificial intelligence (AI) into teaching in schools.
 With a student population of nearly 3 million, more than 200 public service units and thousands of non-public facilities, Ho Chi Minh City needs synchronous policies, strict management and strong application of technology.